haseebshahbaz/Internee.pk/README.md

 # Internee.pk
-Redesigning the Internee.pk website with responsive layouts, enhanced interactivity, and React integration for an improved user experience.
+Redesigning the Internee.pk website with responsive layouts, enhanced interactivity, for an improved user experience.